DongTran2003/Coffee-Shop-Analysis/README.md

 ### **The Analysis**

 It's time to take a closer look at the basket analysis in visualizations using Tableau.
-As there are 29 different products given in the dataset, it would be hard to see everything in a single chart.
-Therefore, I will first analyze which product categories are most frequently bought together:
+As there are 29 different products given in the dataset, it's challenging to see everything in a single chart.
+Therefore, I first analyzed which product categories are most frequently bought together:

 <img src="Assets/product-category-basket-analysis.png" width="650" >

-Having insights from the chart, it's clear that **Coffee** and **Bakery** are the two most frequently bought toghether categories, with 10,645 times recorded.
-The second best pair of categories is **Tea** and **Bakery**, when they were purchased together 8033 times.
-There was also a trend in adding flavors (such as syrups) to coffee, with 6,737 times recorded.
+Having insights from the chart, it's clear that **Coffee** and **Bakery** are the two most frequently bought toghether categories, with 10,645 times occurences.
+The second most common pair of categories is **Tea** and **Bakery**, purchased together 8033 times.
+There was also a trend of adding flavors (such as syrups) to coffee, with 6,737 times recorded.

-This is just the tip of the iceberg, however, when this analysis aims to bring more insightful information to the business owner.
-This is when **SQL** joins in to help us identify the exact products are most purchased in the same order.
-This can be done by joining the table with itself (a self join) on the same ```order_id```:
+This is just the tip of the iceberg, however, since this analysis aims to bring more insightful information to the business owner.
+This is when **SQL** joins in to help us identify the exact products most frequently purchased together.
+This can be done by joining the table with itself (a self join) on the ```order_id```:

 ```sql
 SELECT t1.product_id, t2.product_id, COUNT(*) AS times_bought_together